-Mosul church bells ring again after IS
+Church bells in Mosul ring again after IS signalling a return to life

 "Donations from individual Christians and civil organisations have contributed to this attempt to restore life to the church," former parliamentarian Emad John told The New Arab.